What is a Hybrid Event? The Ultimate Guide for Broadcasters

 Before you begin to think about streaming your hybrid event, it is important to plan the in-person portion.
 If you’re an event coordinator, you already know how this works.
 If you’re new to event planning, there are a few main things to note.

 First, figure out when the event will be and where it will be.
 If you’re renting a venue, make sure to reserve the space far enough in advance.
-Next, lock in all of your participants, whether it be entertainers, panelists, or speakers.
+Next, lock in all of your participants, whether they be entertainers, panelists, or speakers.

 Hire all of the necessary vendors, and be sure to pull any required permits.
 Determine the capacity of your venue and figure out how much you need to charge for tickets to achieve your desired profit.
 You’ll also need to choose a ticket sales platform.